AyrolS/Automated-Text-Sending-Application/README.md

 # Automated-Text-Sending-Application
 GSM Module connected with a UART to TTL converter.
 Application made in C#.
+I made this application for it's purpose to alert registered users the rise of water level from an ultrasonic sensor with two gsm modules.

 note: This system runs on a local made database on PhpMyAdmin.